-Marc C. Henderson, Director of Khan, is the President and CEO and a director of Laramide, a Torontobased resource company specializing in the acquisition, discovery and development of uranium projects and a large shareholder of Khan holding approximately 9.69% of Khan's outstanding shares.
+Marc C. Henderson, Director of Khan, is the President and CEO and a director of Laramide, a Toronto-based resource company specializing in the acquisition, discovery and development of uranium projects, a director of Macusani and a large shareholder of Khan.
 Mr. Henderson has more than 20 years of experience running junior mining companies and has served as president of a number of public companies, including Aquiline Resources Inc. from 1998 until its sale to Pan American Silver in 2009.

 David L. McAusland, Director of Khan, is a senior lawyer and corporate director.
 A graduate of the Faculty of Law of McGill University, he practiced law for over 20 years at a prominent Montreal law firm.
 In 1999, he became a senior executive with Alcan Inc., a major Canadian industrial and resource company, retiring as Executive Vice President, Corporate Development and Chief Legal Officer in 2008 when the company was acquired.
 In 2009, Mr. McAusland joined McCarthy Tétrault LLP as a partner.